Coutinho-David/WriteUps/GNPCTF25/Real-Christmas/ReadMe.md

 - Must start with `[`and end with `]`
 - **Can** include any printable character except `[ , ] or \`

 So what does this mean?
-This means we have a chance to use 2 double quotes, since inside the domain literal we can use it as much as we like for example, this is valid:
+This means we have a chance to use 2 double quotes, since inside the domain literal we can use it as much as we want, for example, this is valid:

 - `user@[" anything*!? " can be ){ " In _ here ! "]`